SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 ### Import nodes from a semicolon-seperate-value file (CSV)

 Nodes can be imported using a predefined **semicolon-separated file** (CSV).
-This allows the basis to be created very quickly.
-In addition to node properties, such as stopping times per train type, node positions can also be imported so that the layout comes directly from the import.
+This allows creating very quickly the required nodes and the defaults used for planning.
+In addition to node properties, such as default stopping times (per trainrun type), node positions can also be imported so that the layout comes directly from the import.

 ![import basedata](./animated_images/compressed/29-01-2024-004-import_basedata.gif)